degville/snap-docs/docs/reference/development/interfaces/pre-built-apps.md

 Ready to get started?
 By the end of this guide, you'll understand how to make a snap of your app that can be published in the [Snap Store](https://snapcraft.io/store), showcasing it to millions of Linux users.

-> :information_source: For a brief overview of the snap creation process, including how to install *snapcraft* and how it's used, see [Snapcraft overview](/).
+> ⓘ  For a brief overview of the snap creation process, including how to install *snapcraft* and how it's used, see [Snapcraft overview](/).
 For a more comprehensive breakdown of the steps involved, take a look at [Creating a snap](/).

 ## Getting started